Reducing Your Database Hosting Costs: DigitalOcean vs. AWS vs. Azure

 How much can you save migrating to DigitalOcean?

-So, are you’re deploying MongoDB® database on AWS or Azure, and wondering how you can lower your database hosting costs?
-Let’s see how much you can save by migrating your hosting for MongoDB® database to DigitalOcean:
+So, are you deploying the MongoDB® database on AWS or Azure, and wondering how you can lower your database hosting costs?
+Let’s see how much you can save by migrating your hosting for the MongoDB® database to DigitalOcean:

 DigitalOcean Savings Over AWS and Azure for Database Hosting at ScaleGrid